aliasboink/website_blog/content/posts/argocd_and_gitea/index.md

 ## ArgoCD on K3s

+ArgoCD and Kubernetes make a surprisingly good pair - one strange benefit I enjoy a fair bit is that I can look at the configuration or logs of applications both with `ArgoCD` and with Kubernetes tools, specifically `k9s` in my case.

 ### Design

-Some quick Googling lead to the fact that this is a very common well known pattern documented by ArgoCD as well right [here](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/)!
+For the purpose of using GitHub as much as possible - I needed to create what is known as a "root app".
+Some quick Googling lead to the fact that this is a very common well known pattern documented by ArgoCD right [here](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/)!

 The reason why this pattern is powerful is because it allows you to have applications picked up from a git repository that you can easily modify.
 You can add applications, you can remove applications, you can add a few extra resources that may be required for this specific cluster - you can do whatever all via traceable git commits.